 In my case, I used my killer instinct to assess my problems and beat every company that tried to challenge me.
 I did not care if I met the owner at a seminar – I would merely go in for the kill.

-When I look back on my life now, I still cannot fathom how I have managed to make something out of myself.
+When I look back on my life, I still cannot fathom how I have managed to make something out of myself.
 Imagine, getting diagnosed with psychosis was akin to a death sentence for many people.
 But it honestly helped turn my life around for the better.

 Note: The following article contains spoilers from the WandaVision TV show.
 Please continue reading at your own discretion.